 About Thunderbolt & USB-C

-USB-C ports and cables that lack Thunderbolt support are not compatible with UAD Thunderbolt devices.
+USB-C ports and cables that lack Thunderbolt support are not compatible with UA Thunderbolt devices.

-Check to ensure the USB-C port supports Thunderbolt and your computer confidently meets the Universal Audio System Requirements before attempting to connect a UAD Thunderbolt device.
+Check to ensure the system supports Thunderbolt and your computer confidently meets the System Requirements for UAD Thunderbolt devices.

 Check the USB-C Port